grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 sims = d[,
          .(level = coef(lm.fit(.SD$X_level[[1]], .SD$Y[[1]]))['x1:x2'],
            dmean = coef(lm.fit(.SD$X_dmean[[1]], .SD$Y[[1]]))['x1:x2']),
-         by=sim]
+         by = sim]
 Sys.time() - tic
 {% endhighlight %}

 {% highlight text %}
-## Time difference of 2.663 secs
+## Time difference of 2.669 secs
 {% endhighlight %}

 And look at that.
-Just over 2 seconds to run the full 20k simulation!
+Just over 2 seconds to run the full 20k simulations!
 (Can you beat that?
 Let me know in the comments...)

 All that hard work deserves a nice plot, don't you think?